"""

 :rtype: figure handle, axes handle

-Display a greyscale or color image using Matplotlib (if ``matplotlib`` is
+Display a greyscale or color image interactively using OpenCV or Matplotlib (if ``matplotlib``

-True) or OpenCV.
-The Matplotlib display is interactive allowing zooming and
+The Matplotlib display is interactive allowing zooming and pixel value picking.

 Greyscale images are displayed in indexed mode: the image pixel value is